A family-friendly European road trip

 I had just made a career leap from journalism to public relations and Mr TB was about to embark on a life in the Royal Navy.
 It was a now or never moment.
 Plus we were in our mid-20s and not afraid of spending most of our adventure under canvas.

 Oh, how times have changed.
-Exactly a decade later we are both well established in our careers and have the responsibility of a dog and two daughters shaping our travels.
+A few decades later we are both well established in our careers and have the responsibility of a dog and two daughters shaping our travels.

 Contents - jump to what you'd like to know